 Perth to Dwelling up 1hr 30 mins – Dwellingup to Bunbury 1hr 20 mins; or direct Perth to Bunbury 2 hours

 Start your journey south from the Mitchell Freeway/State Route 2, turning off at Pinjarra then heading into the forest around Dwellingup with your first stop at Trees Adventure, a ropes course in Lane Poole Reserve!
-This is a fabulously fun family activity in the forest, ideal from 4 years+ they have a low ropes course then 7 years+ they have various degrees of challenging high ropes courses to tackle.
-(Pre-booking especially weekends and holidays is a must).
+This is a fabulously fun family activity in the forest, ideal for 4 years+.
+They have a low ropes course then 7 years+, they have various degrees of challenging high ropes courses to tackle.
+(Pre-booking especially at weekends and holidays is a must).

 From here you can camp in the forest if you’ve come campervan equipped, or continue your journey back to the coast.

 A family favourite in Bunbury is the Dolphin Discovery Centre.
 This interactive zone has been set up to help foster a healthy relationship between the dolphins that like to all these warm waters home, and us curious humans who love to interact with them.